lovindata/easyeda/README.md

 # Logbook (🙏😣 Work still in progress...)

 - Continue on swaggerUI documentation for preview
+  - Missing file parameters with actual files
+  - How to include multipart/form in openapi
 - Building whole execution of preview
   - Job will be launched without saving to DBs for the moment
 - Think about cron jobs not terminated but still here sessions ?